 The most common doll repair request in your average doll shop is to restringing.
 It can be complicated if your doll has a walking mechanism or a multi-part antique composition body with jointed knees and elbows.
 For most dolls with five-piece bodies—a torso, two legs, and two arms—it's quite easy to restring.
 The process will take about 20 minutes.

 - Doll-stringing elastic

 - Hemostats (optional)

 - Look at the doll limbs and head (each part should have a hook or loop) and decide which pattern you want to use to restring the doll.
 If your doll is still loosely strung with original elastic, cut it now and look at the path of the elastic before you remove it completely.
-Some dolls will have the head and legs strung on one elastic and the arms on another, some will have the arms and head on one elastic and the legs on another, and some will have all four limbs and head strung on one elastic.
+If you don't know how your doll was originally strung, experiment with the elastic, trying to string different parts to others to see how the limbs lie best.

 - Once you've decided the restringing pattern, start to restring the doll.
 Estimate how much elastic you will need to string the arms together and make a knot, usually around double the length of the torso, plus enough to form the knot.
 Cut this piece of elastic.

 - Using the example of the head and legs strung together with the arms strung separately, take your cut piece of elastic and string it through one arm's loop or hook, leaving one end of the elastic outside the doll's torso.
 Take the end strung through the arm's loop/hook, and string through the torso.
 String it through the other arm's loop/hook, then string it back through the torso.